zachmeador/pineneedle/THOUGHTS.md

 - user can also specify a certain model. and in this case a model includes params like: model provider, model name, temperature
 - user fills in a set of markdown files for things like education, job experience, internships, etc.
     - the user is expected to use something sane in terms of a format but the llm can handle that
-    - later not-required feature: user can also have the app make these additions, in a chat style
 - resumes generated for postings are archived
     - archive everything: job posting data, generated resume, model settings, prompts used, etc. no reason not to hoard the data.
     - state/storage is well-designed and in human readable formats